MattiKiwi/RockSync/README.md

 - This builds `music_index.sqlite3` next to `app/settings.json`.
 Several features (Search and Daily Mix) rely on this index.

 Settings live in `app/settings.json`.
 Logs are written to `logs/latest.log` and `logs/debug.log` (enable verbose logging in Settings).
 UI interactions are recorded in `logs/ui_state.log`.

+## Experimental Integrations (Optional Tabs)

+These integrations are off by default and hidden from the sidebar.
+Enable them in Settings → Add-ons.

+- YouTube: Browse and download with yt-dlp.
+Requires `yt-dlp` and optionally `ffmpeg` for audio extraction/format conversion.
+When enabled, a “YouTube” tab appears.
+- TIDAL: Embeds the upstream tidal-dl-ng GUI inside RockSync.
+Requires `tidal-dl-ng`.
+When enabled, a “Tidal-dl-ng” tab appears.

+Notes
+- External services change frequently and may break without notice.
+These tabs are provided on a best-effort, experimental basis.
+- If disabled (default), the tabs do not load at all and the extra dependencies are not required.

+Settings keys in `app/settings.json`:
+- `enable_youtube`: boolean (default `false`)
+- `enable_tidal`: boolean (default `false`)

 ## Capabilities